paul-hammant/tbd/content/vcs-features/index.md

 Perforce's three-way merge tool (P4Merge) is good enough on its own to be attractive to teams using other VCS technologies.
 For those other technologies, P4Merge  is just a config setting away from being usable.

-Semantic merge is the next step up in the sciene of source-control.
+Semantic merge is the next step up in the science of source-control.
 See [Plastic SCM](/vcs-choices/index.html#plasticscm).

 ### Code Review